-Click here for more information on the Dell 11 charger (Grades 7 & 8)
+Click here for more information on the Dell 11 USB-C charger

 The Chromebook - and it's sibling, the Chromebase - is a type of computer designed to get you on the web as quickly as possible.
 All Chrome devices are powered by the Google Chrome operating system, which has been developed to provide a fast, simple, and more secure computing experience for people who spend most of their time on the web.
 A couple of reasons we like them here at Patton are: